 While hyperkeratosis is a genetic condition, it can also be caused by outside influence.
 Any dog or dog breed can technically develop a form of hyperkeratosis, but it is less common.

-These additional factors that can cause hyperkeratosis, regardless of breed, include:
+These additional factors regardless of breed, include:

 - Canine Distemper (Disease that is avoidable through vaccine)